CAKR: Commutative algebra k-mer representations for genomics: Methods

-Vietoris--Rips simplicial complexes arising from the \(k\)-mer algebraic representations possess a structural property that significantly simplifies their algebraic analysis.
+Vietoris-Rips simplicial complexes arising from the \(k\)-mer algebraic representations possess a structural property that significantly simplifies their algebraic analysis.
 Specifically, many of the persistent graded Betti numbers vanish in higher homological degrees, which reduces the complexity of computations involving persistent \(h\)-vectors.
-The following proposition formalizes this observation and highlights its relevance to \(k\)-mer algebraic representations: